GAIR-NLP/O1-Journey/README.md

 ![](./images/cute_o1.png)

+## Updates

+- [2024/10/09] 🎉 We have officially released **the first** Strategic Report on O1 Replication.
+We propose a new training paradigm called **"journey learning"**, which, for the first time, has been validated as an effective learning method for complex reasoning tasks.

 ## About the Team

 The core development team of this project mainly consists of third- and fourth-year undergraduate students, as well as first-year PhD students from the GAIR research group at Shanghai Jiao Tong University.
 The project has been guided by leading research scientists in the field of large language models, including those from NYU and MBZUAI.